sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/basics/typography/typography.md

 }) }}

 ### Table subtitle
-This style has the following states:{.lead}
+This style has the following states: {.lead}
 * Default
 * Hover
 * Sorted